mattlarkin8/ten-thousand/README.md

 #### Tests

 Tests can be run using `pytest`.
+Use `pytest -k <test-file-name>` to run specific tests.
 Use `pytest ./tests/version_1/test_calculate_score.py` to test only the `calculate_score` method.
 Use `pytest ./tests/version_1/test_roll_dice.py` to test only the `roll_dice` method.

-No automated tests for Lab07 at the moment.
+No automated tests for Lab07 right now.
 Check output using the sim files in `tests/version_2/`.

+The program is currently *not* passing the Lab 08 tests.

 ## **Credit**